Amazon FTUE

 Design Process

-Stakeholder Alignment — I began with an alignment session with stakeholders, translators, and marketers to understand business goals, technical constraints, and requirements.
+I then facilitated an alignment session with product, marketing, and localization stakeholders to clarify business goals, technical constraints, and onboarding requirements.

 Results